onfido/onfido-sdk-ui/README.md

 - **`steps {List} optional`**

-  [link-to-steps-to-components-map]:src/components/App/StepComponentMap.js

   List of the different steps in the flow.
 Each step is defined by a named string.
-The available steps can found at [StepComponentMap.js][link-to-steps-to-components-map]
+The available steps are:

+  - welcome
+  - document
+  - face
+  - complete

-  It's also possible to pass parameters to each step.
+  It's also possible to pass option parameters to each step to override the default.
 Eg:

   ```javascript
   steps: [